6 Common Cadillac Northstar Engine Problems

 - Water Pump Failure

-1. Northstar Blown Head Gasket
+1. Blown Head Gaskets

 Head gasket failure is common for all Northstar engines.
 The engines head used torque-to-yield bolts, also known as TTY bolts.
 These are one-time bolts meaning they need to be replaced every time they are removed.
 Once TTY bolts are tightened they stretch.
 When the engine overheats the bolts stretch even further and don’t contract after cooling down like most metal does.
 When the bolts remain stretched and the head contracts, the head becomes loose on the block which causes the head gasket to blow.